South Carolina Gamecocks football under Steve Spurrier: 2014 season

 The losing streak was stopped with a bye week and a comfortable home victory over FCS opponent Furman.
 South Carolina then traveled to No. 5 Auburn.
 Despite being eighteen-point underdogs, the Gamecocks played a "close game" and only lost by a touchdown.
 South Carolina returned home to face Tennessee.
 For the third time that season, the Gamecocks blew a two-touchdown fourth quarter lead, and lost in overtime, their second straight loss to the Volunteers.
 After the game, Spurrier spent less than a minute in front of reporters and did not take questions before walking out.
 Despite the team's struggles, sophomore receiver Pharoh Cooper had emerged as their best offensive player, breaking the program's single-game receiving record.
 South Carolina finished conference play by traveling to Florida, where the Gamecocks blocked two kicks and won in overtime, the second overtime victory in school history.
 Following the win over the Gators, Florida head coach Will Muschamp was fired.
 South Carolina then defeated South Alabama by more than twenty points at home, becoming bowl-eligible with their sixth win of the season.
 The Gamecocks traveled to No. 21 Clemson for the regular season finale.
 With the Tigers' offensive freshmen playing well, including quarterback Deshaun Watson who was playing on a torn ACL, South Carolina suffered their first loss in the rivalry since 2008 and Spurrier fell to 6–4 in the series.
 Thompson also set a new school record for single-season passing yards in the loss.
 The Gamecocks were invited to the Independence Bowl to face Miami.
 Spurrier's nine bowl game appearances at South Carolina were two fewer than all of the school's bowl appearances before his tenure, combined.
-Prior to the bowl game, Spurrier announced he would remain the Gamecocks' coach for two or three more years.
-Many proclaimed that statement as the undoing of Spurrier's tenure, and several recruits showed concern at the possibility of Spurrier not being around when they graduated.
-At least four players in the 2015 signing class de-committed.
-In the bowl game, behind the efforts of Thompson and Cooper, South Carolina defeated the Hurricanes by three points, a school-record fourth consecutive bowl victory and Spurrier's fifth at South Carolina.
+Prior to the bowl game, Spurrier announced he would remain the Gamecocks' coach for two or three more years; at least four players in the 2015 signing class de-committed.
+Behind the efforts of Thompson and Cooper, South Carolina defeated the Hurricanes by three points, a school-record fourth consecutive bowl victory and Spurrier's fifth at South Carolina.
 The Gamecocks finished with a 7–6 record.